ajayraj/foodbot/README.md

 REQUIREMENTS: Python 3, NLTK, Flask, ngrok

 To run the project, clone this repo.
-In project directory, create pickled_files.
+In project directory, mkdir pickled_files.
 Fire up Python3, run an instance of object from NaiveBayes.
 Run the train() and store_pickle() methods of NaiveBayes.
 OR, check and run train.py.